miku/nntour/README.md

 architecture.
 We can also learn the parameters of the architecute, if we split up our data carefully.

-To find a good architecture, we can use GridSearchCV from the scikit-learn library.
-We define our parameters like a grid and the grid searcher will run each model and report the results.
+To find a good architecture, we can use *GridSearchCV* from the scikit-learn library.
+We define our parameters like a grid and the grid searcher will evaluate each model and report the results.
+Thanks to [joblib](https://pythonhosted.org/joblib/), we can use all cores for this task.

 ```python
     parameters = {